How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Results

 \paragraph{Transgender People} Our filtered sample of transgender people ran for 8 days and obtained 197 responses during that time, an average of about 25 people per day.
 At the time that we launched this filtered sample, Prolific reported that there were 1231 transgender respondents who had been active in the past 90 days.

-Comparing the distributions of responses of these 197 respondents to our full Prolific Representative sample, we find that variations are small to moderate, with transgender people on Prolific being generally somewhat similar to other people completing surveys on Prolific.
-Mean TVDs comparing trans Prolific respondents and Representative Prolific respondents were under 0.12 for all question categories.
+Comparing the distributions of responses of these 197 respondents to our full Prolific representative sample, we find that variations are small to moderate, with transgender people on Prolific being generally somewhat similar to other people completing surveys on Prolific.
+Mean TVDs comparing transgender Prolific respondents to the overall Prolific representative sample were under .12 for all question categories.

 Although the low sample size precludes definitive findings, our data for this subpopulation provides preliminary evidence of some potential interesting trends.
-In terms of \textbf{Behavior}, transgender people were less likely to use Facebook, and more likely to use Instagram, Twitter, and other social networks, than the Prolific Representative population.
-Trans people were also more \textbf{Knowledgeable} than Prolific participants at large, answering 6/8 knowledge questions correctly more often.
-Notably, trans people were particularly more likely to understand how private browsing works, with a very large TVD of 0.26 distinguishing them as much more likely to answer \texttt{k8} correctly and much less likely to answer incorrectly or with ``Not Sure''.
-This result may be due to the need for transgender people to use private browsing mode to protect themselves and their browsing habits from local adversaries, such as family, while seeking community, gathering information, and engaging in activism online~\cite{lerner2020privacy}.
+In terms of behavior, transgender people were less likely to use Facebook, and more likely to use Instagram, Twitter, and other social networks, than the Prolific Representative population.
+Transgender people were also more knowledgeable than Prolific participants overall, answering 6/8 knowledge questions correctly more often.
+Notably, transgender people were particularly more likely to understand how private browsing works, with a very large TVD of .26 distinguishing them as much more likely to answer \texttt{know8} correctly and much less likely to answer incorrectly or with ``Not Sure''.
+This result might be due to the need for transgender people to use private browsing mode to protect themselves and their browsing habits from local adversaries, such as family, while seeking community, gathering information, and engaging in activism online~\cite{lerner2020privacy}.